Evaluate and add feedback to assignments

 If you added a GradeMark score, the score displays on the submissions page, in the Turnitin GradeMark column.

-The following file types are supported by the annotation tool in Assignments, see File types supported by Annotations
+For information about file types that are supported by the annotation tool in Assignments, see File types supported by Annotations